-Version information for instances, schemas, and stylesheets MUST be available via document annotations (XML comments or Schema annotations).
+Version information for instances, schemas, and stylesheets MUST be available via document annotations (XML comments or Schema annotations) or through built-in attributes where the W3C syntax allows.

 Having a schema's version number available to developers will assist in creating implementation that will maintain backward compatibility.
 Version information is also necessary for stylesheets in order to determine which version of a stylesheet correctly transforms an instance that conforms to a version of a schema.